-Total employer and employee contributions made to personal and occupational pension plans are limited to EUR 8 000 per year.
-Additional contributions are not permitted.
-In addition, a tax-deductibility limit applies to total contributions.
-The limit for 2020 is the lesser of (i) 30% of the aggregate net income from work and economic activities, and (ii) EUR 8 000.
-The individual can additionally deduct up to EUR 2 500 per year for contributions paid to his/her spouse's pension plan when the spouse's net earned and business activities income is less than EUR 8 000.
+For tax-qualified occupational plans, the combined employer and employee contributions are tax deductible up to EUR 10 000 per year, provided that the additional EUR 8 000 is paid by the employer.

+The individual can additionally deduct up to EUR 1 000 per year for contributions paid to his/her spouse's pension plan when the spouse's net earned and business activities income is less than EUR 8 000.
 The additional deduction can be carried forward for five years.